Skip To Content

 Alabama Policy Cultural rights

-The APLS board voted to suspend approximately $42,000 in annual state funding for Fairhope Public Library after parents complained that books remained in the teen section that they deemed sexually explicit or inappropriate.
+The APLS board voted to suspend approximately $42,000 in annual state funding for Fairhope Public Library after parents complained that books `remained in the teen section that they deemed sexually explicit or inappropriate.
 This marked the first enforcement action under administrative code changes adopted in 2024 that require libraries to relocate sexually explicit or inappropriate materials from all minor sections to adult sections in order to receive state funding.
 The library had implemented partial compliance measures including parental consent forms and relocating some materials, but APLS determined these efforts insufficient because books remained accessible to minors aged 13-17 in the teen section.
+APLS Board is chaired by John Wahl, who simultaneously serves as chair of the Alabama Republican Party, and the funding suspension was initiated by board member Amy Minton, who is running for Alabama Senate and explicitly cited Trump’s executive order on gender and Alabama’s “What Is A Woman” Act as justification.
+APLS board member Ron Snider accused Wahl and others of “promoting an agenda of censorship” targeting books with LGBTQ+ themes.

 View